-Commencing about six months after launch it will offer three years of routine science observations.
-It will be available for the worldwide scientific community, with roughly two thirds of the observing time being ‘open time’, which will be allocated through a standard competitive proposal procedure.
+Commencing about six months after launch it offered routine science observations.
+It was available for the worldwide scientific community, with roughly two thirds of the observing time being ‘open time’, which will be allocated through a standard competitive proposal procedure.

-The Herschel spacecraft is approximately 7.5 metres high and 4 x 4 metres in overall cross section, with a launch mass of around 3.3 tonnes.
-The spacecraft comprises a service module, which houses systems for power conditioning, attitude control, data handling and communications, together with the warm parts of the scientific instruments, and a payload module.
-The payload module consists of the telescope, the optical bench, with the parts of the instruments that need to be cooled, i.e. the sensitive detector units and cooling systems.
-The payload module is fitted with a sunshield, which protects the telescope and cryostat from solar visible and infrared radiation and also prevents Earth straylight from entering the telescope.
-The sunshield also carries solar cells for the electric power generation.
+The Herschel spacecraft was approximately 7.5 metres high and 4 x 4 metres in overall cross section, with a launch mass of around 3.3 tonnes.
+The spacecraft comprised of a service module, which housed systems for power conditioning, attitude control, data handling and communications, together with the warm parts of the scientific instruments, and a payload module.
+The payload module consisted of the telescope, the optical bench, with the parts of the instruments that need to be cooled, i.e. the sensitive detector units and cooling systems.
+The payload module was fitted with a sunshield, which protected the telescope and cryostat from solar visible and infrared radiation and also prevented Earth straylight from entering the telescope.
+The sunshield also carried solar cells for the electric power generation.